What's On This Summer

 There's nowhere quite like London in summer.
 Royal parks fill with picnic blankets and deckchairs, gallery doors swing open onto pavements full of pre-dinner conversation, and the streets slow to a gentler, sun-drenched pace.
 From open-air theatre and royal pageantry to world-class art and summer festivals, the city comes alive with things to see and do.

 Here's our guide to what's on across London this season.
-Whether you're discovering the city for the first time or know it like your own, there's always something new to explore.
+Whether you're discovering the city for the first time or know it like your own, there's always something new to explore

 Royal Academy Summer Exhibition

-Burlington House, Piccadilly | 16 June – 23 August 2026
+Burlington House, Piccadilly | 16 June – 23 August

 The world's longest-running open-submission art show returns to Burlington House, just moments from Mayfair.
 Spanning painting, sculpture, photography and architecture from emerging talents through to Royal Academicians, it's one of London's most beloved cultural institutions.
 Galleries stay open late on Fridays and Saturdays, with DJ sets every Friday in July and a gin bar running Thursday to Sunday.